olegfedak/deview/README.md

 ## Preparing

-Deview grid container is quite imitating .container.
+Deview grid container is quite imitating `.container`.
 Assume you have such content container class in your project.
 For example:

 ```css
 .container {